But, all the boxes are empty??

 So, now it is.

-"The House That Dad Built," was when I followed his lead and expanded my standard tub shower.
+My main contribution to the "The House That Dad Built," was when I followed his lead and expanded my standard tub shower.

 I had people take out a non-load bearing wall and install a large custom shower with six (6) shower heads.

 Of course, we then had to discuss how to heat enough water flowing through each head at 2.5 gallons a minute.

 A standard40-gallonn water heater would start turning cold in about 3 minutes.

 The counterman at the plumbing supply store suggested I get two Rinnai Gas tankless heaters, which I did because we had gas coming to the house so why face a threat of running out of hot water?

 The Realtors liked this feature too!